Selling England by the Pound: Writing and recording

-Two sections that were brought into the sessions from the start were a simple guitar riff that Hackett had been playing that the band liked and wanted to develop further and became "I Know What I Like (In Your Wardrobe)", and three bits from Banks that he initially thought were for different songs but were instead used in the final arrangement of "Firth of Fifth".
-The third section developed early on became the opening of "The Battle of Epping Forest", and the band repeatedly performed these three pieces daily for a short while which Banks thought resulted in the latter song being too overworked.
-Despite the setbacks, biographer Robin Platts wrote: "There were enough magic moments and inspired jam sessions to produce such enduring compositions".
+A simple guitar riff that Hackett had been playing on stage that the band liked and wanted to develop further became "I Know What I Like (In Your Wardrobe)", and three bits from Banks that he intended for different songs were pressed into a single work, "Firth of Fifth", by the other members of the band.
+A riff developed early on became the opening of "The Battle of Epping Forest".
+The band repeatedly performed these three pieces daily for a short while which Banks thought resulted in "The Battle of Epping Forest" being too overworked.

 One of the ideas that Gabriel wanted to convey with the album was the idea of looking at "Englishness in a different way".
 This included his suggestion of the album's title, itself a slogan adopted by the Labour Party manifesto, to ensure that the British press would not accuse the band of "selling out" to America.
 Rutherford later deemed the title to be among the band's best album titles.
-Overall, it represented a decay of English folk culture and an increase in Americanisation.
+It represented a decay of English folk culture and an increase in Americanisation.
 Banks said the English theme across the album was not an intentional idea at first, but merely the way the songs naturally developed.
 Gabriel later said he wrote all his lyrical contributions to the album in two days.

 Having rehearsed and written enough material for an album, the group entered Island Studios in London in August 1973.
-As with Foxtrot, John Burns helped with production.
+The engineer of Foxtrot, John Burns, became co-producer.
 Burns' technical skills resulted in a good recorded sound and environment, and this motivated the group to play better and tackle more complex arrangements.
 Gabriel was conscious of the greater use of lengthy instrumental sections on the album which he thought presented the risk of the material becoming boring.
+Genesis had expanded their equipment with an Echoplex and an ARP Pro Soloist, expanding the range of sounds available to them.